 Please note, if you are planning on going to El Salvador, do some research on area you will be staying in.
 Most of them are just fine, but few are controlled completely by gangs and nobody can access them.
 Police is not welcome there, if a solo officer will go to that part of the town, he will get instantly killed.

 Never walk after dark and try to avoid not crowded areas.
-Do not flash with your valuables like phone or camera, as thieving is very common there.
+Do not flash with your valuables like phone or camera, as thieving is very common generally in whole Latin America.
 Eh, that’s the reason I don’t have many photos from there.